-When a document is ready for publication, APTA staff will:
+When a document is ready for publication, APTA staff will do the following:

-- a.
-Upload it to the APTA standards website at www.apta.com/resources/standards/Pages/default.aspx. - b.
-Publish an article briefly describing the contents of the document. - c.
-Notify the respective working groups and others as seen appropriate.
+- 1. Upload it to the APTA standards website at www.apta.com/resources/standards/Pages/default.aspx. - 2.
+Publish an article briefly describing the contents of the document. - 3.
+Notify the respective working groups and others as deemed appropriate.